Isaac Alfred Ailion Fellowship

 The Isaac Alfred Ailion Fellowship will support scholars to work with the extensive Special Collections of Leiden University in the field of Japanese culture and language for a period of maximum three months.

 The program will support scholars to work with the extensive Special Collections of Leiden University in the field of Japanese culture and language for a period of maximum three months.
-The allowance is € 3.000 a month for a senoir fellow and € 2.000 a month for a junior fellow.
+The allowance is € 3.000 a month for a senior fellow and € 2.000 a month for a junior fellow.
 They will be invited to share their research through public lectures and publications.

 Fellowship applications will be reviewed by a special board consisting of: prof. dr. Ivo Smits (Professor of Arts and Cultures of Japan at Leiden University and member of the board of the Isaac Alfred Ailion Foundation), Nadia Kreeft MA (Curator and Subject Librarian Japanese and Korean at Leiden University Libraries) dr. Kasper van Ommen (Curator and Coordinator Scaliger Institute).

 The deadline for sending in the application form is 1 April 2024.